 At the end of the 19th and 20th centuries, we concluded that during the first and the second Industrial Revolution that half of the population is living in better conditions than their ancestors since they started replacing hand tools for machines in 1760.
 We also know that 40% of living people are in far worse conditions than their ancestors.

 Today there is a concentration of wealth.
 In 2022 the richest man is currently Elon Musk; CEO of Tesla and SpaceX and the world encounter more and more crises.
 The current economic models highlight a structural economic crisis since the early 19th century which started an environmental crisis that triggered a climate change.

 What triggered disruption during the successive industrial revolution involved three technologies that emerged and intersected as a technological platform.
 It changed how to manage operations, how to supply energy, and where are our geographical economic activities:

 - New transportation mode

-At the first Industrial Revolution, from the first messenger app (Telegraph) and the Printing Revolution with steam water press have been absorbed to discover a new energy source: coal.
-Collection and making use of it came with the steam engine, that once put on rails brought the firsts trains that was a game changer for national transportation and logistics.
+During the first Industrial Revolution, the first messenger app (Telegraph) and the Printing Revolution with steam water press have been absorbed to discover a new energy source: coal.
+Collection and making use of it came with the steam engine, which once put on rails brought the first trains that were a game-changer for national transportation and logistics.

-From the Telephone that was the first communication mode where people can talk in real time no matter the distance, which make information transmission at the speed of light, invention of radio and television with electricity centralization led the second industrial revolution with the discovery of petroleum as a new source of energy.
+The Telephone was the first communication mode where people can talk in real-time no matter the distance, which make information transmission at the speed of light, the invention of the radio and television with electricity centralization led to the second industrial revolution with the discovery of petroleum as a new source of energy.

-All those technology revolutions that followed each other since the end of 18th century created new and redefined industries, merging some, destroying others.
+All those technological revolutions that followed each other since the end of 18th century created new and redefined industries, merging some, and destroying others.
 In the 1940s, Joseph Schumpeter an Austrian economist coined the term of “creative destruction” to describe that phenomenon.